Chroma is pioneering the future of single-dose genomic medicines, harnessing epigenetics to unlock precise, predictable, and durable therapies.

-Chroma is building on the pioneering work of our scientific founders to advance a new class of genomic medicines: epigenetic editors that leverage the cell’s innate mechanism to precisely and durably control gene expression.
+Chroma is building on the pioneering work of our scientific founders to advance a new class of genomic medicines that can durably silence, activate, and regulate multiple genes simultaneously (multiplexing).

-Chroma’s programmable epigenetic editors target genes and control chromatin conformation by coupling a DNA binding domain with epigenetic effector domains.
+Chroma’s novel programmable epigenetic editors couple a DNA binding domain with a modular epigenetic effector domain to target genes and control chromatin conformation.
 The DNA binding domain specifically targets the gene (or genes) to be silenced or activated.
-The effector domains create specific and durable methylation patterns which control chromatin conformation and govern whether a gene is accessible or inaccessible for transcription.
+The effector domains create specific and durable methylation patterns which control chromatic conformation and govern whether a gene is accessible or inaccessible for transcription.
 This efficiently and effectively mimics the cell’s innate mechanisms for controlling gene expression.

-This modular, flexible platform enables us to develop medicines that address a wide range of diseases, whether they require silencing, activation, or targeting of multiple genes at once.
+Our modular platform enables us to develop medicines that address a wide range of complex diseases, whether they require silencing, activation, or targeting multiple genes at once.

-By harnessing the cell’s innate mechanism for gene regulation, our epigenetic editors have a fundamental mechanistic advantage for regulating the genome.
-Our approach completely eliminates expression of the targeted gene.
-In contrast, current editing approaches indirectly regulate gene expression by cutting DNA, activating unpredictable DNA repair pathways and potentially producing immunogenic truncated or mutant proteins.
+The elegance and simplicity of using nature’s endogenous approach for regulating the genome enables an incredibly efficient, precise, and versatile platform.
+With this, our epigenetic editors have a fundamental mechanistic advantage by completely eliminating expression of the targeted gene.
+In contrast, current editing approaches indirectly regulate gene expression by cutting the DNA, activating unpredictable DNA repair pathways and potentially producing immunogenic truncated or mutant proteins.
 These advantages make Chroma’s epigenetic editors the modality of choice for regulating the genome.

 Our technology opens the door to new therapeutic possibilities, including targets in regions of the genome that are not accessible with other approaches, offering hope and lifelong cures for patients suffering from serious illnesses.